 What is Ace!?

-Ace! is a program designed to help The Ohio State University students with autism or similar communication difficulties confidently navigate the college experience.
+Autism College Experience (Ace!) is a part of Nisonger Center’s Social Programs (Aspirations Ohio, Friendship Connection, Next Chapter Book Club), which is under the directorship of Dr. Jen D. Wong.
+ACE! is a program led by Karen Krainz-Edison to help The Ohio State University students with autism or similar communication difficulties confidently navigate the college experience.
 This is done by coordinating services that foster self-determination, social communication, and campus connections.
 Ace! staff will assist students in achieving academic, social, and post-graduate goals at The Ohio State University.

 - Empower students through self advocacy